cajuncoding/GraphQL.RepoDB/README.md

 By providing a facade that enables easier selections, projections, and paging inside the resolver this library greatly simplifies working with HotChocolate GraphQL and Database access with micro-orms such as RepoDb (or Dapper).
-This extension pack provides access to key elements such as Selections/Projections, Sort arguments, &amp; Paging arguments in a significantly simplified facade so this logic can be leveraged in the Resolvers (and lower level Serivces/Repositories that encapsulate all data access) without dependency on IQueryable deferred execution (e.g. EntityFramework).
+This extension pack provides access to key elements such as Selections/Projections, Sort arguments, &amp; Paging arguments in a significantly simplified facade so this logic can be leveraged inside the Resolvers (and lower level Serivces/Repositories that encapsulate all data access) without dependency on IQueryable deferred execution (e.g. EntityFramework).

-In addition, for RepoDb specifically, a full implementation is provided along with additional RepoDb extension methods for efficient/easy Cursor Pagination and is built completely on top of the _graphql.PreProcessingExtensions_.
+In addition, for RepoDb specifically, a full implementation is provided along with additional RepoDb extension methods for efficient/easy Cursor Pagination and is built completely on top of the _graphql.ResolverProcessingExtensions_.

 ### [Buy me a Coffee ☕](https://www.buymeacoffee.com/cajuncoding)
 *I'm happy to share with the community, but if you find this useful (e.g for professional use), and are so inclinded,